Urban Guide Quebec

-quebec city winter packing list
+Quebec City winter packing list

-Last Updated on December 24, 2023 by Pamela MacNaughtan
+Last Updated on April 10, 2024 by Pamela MacNaughtan

 Compiling a robust winter packing list is one of the ways to ensure you survive a Quebec City winter.
 Especially during the crispy days when you could swear your eyelashes hurt!